Adaezy-cyber/ICDFA_ASSIGNMENTS/LAB-1-Information-Security-Governance/GRC102_W1_Lab_Adaeze_Elizabeth_Adeteye_C11_26_CGRCE_17561.pdf.md

 | **Metrics & Reporting** | Technical metrics exist (e.g., patching, phishing simulation results) but are not translated into business impact. | The Board and CFO cannot make informed investment or oversight decisions from technical noise.
 This also means the Board has no early-warning signal which is exactly why the near-miss caught everyone by surprise. |
 | **Training & Awareness** | Annual training is mandatory, but engagement is low. | A workforce that treats training as a compliance checkbox rather than a genuine practice is the most common initial entry point for the kind of incident GHC narrowly avoided. |
 | **Compliance** | Compliance preparation is audit-driven rather than continuously monitored. | GHC operates in health technology, where regulatory obligations are ongoing, not annual events.
 Point-in-time compliance leaves gaps open for months at a time between audits. |

-**My overall assessment:** GHC does not lack security effort — it lacks a *governance system* that connects that effort to accountability, business decision-making and the Board.
+**My overall assessment:** GHC does not lack security effort, it lacks a governance system that connects that effort to accountability, business decision-making and the Board.
 The near-miss was not bad luck; it was the predictable outcome of an ad-hoc model that has outgrown a mid-sized, multi-acquisition health-technology company handling sensitive patient data.

 ### 1.2 Proposed Security Governance Organisational Chart